Food ServicesUpper Merion Area Middle School610-205-8814Welcome to Food Service 2019-2020

-If we know your student(s) will be free for the year (via a confidential state matching system called “Direct Certification”) we send out emails or letters telling you that in August.
-If you receive an email (Food Service only uses the primary email listed on your Student Information Update) or letter in the US Mail from Food Service that says your student(s) will be free or reduced you should NOT fill out an application.
+If we know your student(s) will be free for the year (via a confidential state matching system called “Direct Certification”) we send out emails and letters telling you that in August.
+If you receive an email or letter in the US Mail from Food Service that says your student(s) will be free or reduced you should NOT fill out an application.

 We are paperless with the Free & Reduced Lunch & Breakfast Program.
-To fill out an application for the Free and Reduced Lunch and Breakfast Program please go to www.schoolcafe.com (please note that this has been switched from www.paschoolmeals.com to www.schoolcafe.com this year).
-You will have to set up a new account.
+To fill out an application for the Free and Reduced Lunch and Breakfast Program please go to www.schoolcafe.com .
+You will have to set up a new account and then fill out the application.

 The main office of your student’s school has English and Spanish applications for households without internet or smartphone access.
 If you need an application in any other language please contact the Food Service office at 610-205-8814.

-- See what your student is eating and set any restrictions you may want
+- See what your student is eating and set any restrictions on a la carte items you may want (please note that you can not restrict access to full meals on the website and must call 610-205-8804 with questions about doing that)

-- By cash or check, which your student can bring to the cafeteria.
-Please note that there is no transaction fee involved with this method and no transaction limit.
+Please note that your student can bring cash or check to the cafeteria and there is no transaction fee involved with this method and no transaction limit.

 The Food Service Department’s primary goal is to provide your child with healthy, attractive, and tasty meals which comply with all state and federal nutritional guidelines and regulations.

-Following the standards of the Healthy Hunger-Free Kids Act of 2010, most of our grain based products such as bread, pizza crusts, and sub rolls are whole grain rich; all milk is low-fat or fat free; all salad dressings are low-fat, and we do not fry any foods.
+Following the standards of the Healthy Hunger-Free Kids Act of 2010, most of our grain based products such as bread, pizza crusts, and sub rolls are whole grain rich, all milk is low-fat or fat free and we do not fry any foods.
 Please strongly encourage your child to take complete balanced meals that include fruits, vegetables, and milk.

 Starting off the day with a good breakfast helps your child stay alert and focused in class which improves academic performance.
-Please remember that a complete breakfast is available at every school!
+Please remember that a complete breakfast is available at every school.
 Check the website for menus.
-We will be starting a Breakfast Cart at the Student Entrance of the Middle School where “Grab and Go” breakfasts will be available to be eaten in the classroom during the first 10 minutes of school each day.

-The District’s 4-week cycle menu is posted on the website and is also available in each school’s main office.
-This menu lists the daily special for the entire year.
-Menus are also posted on each school’s web page and on Sapphire (for Middle and High Schools).
+The monthly menu is posted on the district website and are also posted on each school’s web page and on Sapphire (for Middle and High Schools).
+This menu lists the daily special for the month.
 The Food Service Department plans to have a couple of special meals this year, so please stay tuned for upcoming information about those.

-There are several choices for every meal at the Elementary Schools and even more choices at both the Middle and High Schools.
+There are six choices for every lunch at the Elementary Schools and even more choices at both the Middle and High Schools.
 Milk, vegetable, and fruit are always included in the cost of a complete meal.
 In addition, we have many “a la carte” items that students may purchase separately at additional cost.
 These items all meet the “Smart Snack” guidelines put out by the USDA.

 Food Service will be available at all “Back to School Nights” so please stop by if you have any questions we can answer for you.